CPA and Attorney Referral

 Introduction Coordination

-First meeting with CPA or attorney organized.
+First meeting with the CPA or attorney is organized.

 5